icgam/Easify.Templates/README.md

 ### Usage

-To generate a sample project such as ICG.Bloomberg use the following command:
+To generate a sample solution such as Sample.API use the following command:

 `dotnet new easify-api -n "Sample.API"`